 If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher.
 The headteacher will then follow the procedures set out in Appendix 3, if appropriate.
-If the concerns/allegations are about the headteacher or the proprietor, speak to the LADO directly.
-(Eva Callahan- see Page 2 Important Contacts)The head/ proprietor should not be informed before making contact with the LADO.
+If the concerns/allegations are about the headteacher speak to the proprietor, or about the proprietor, speak to the LADO directly.
+(Eva Callahan - see Important Contacts).
+The head/proprietor should not be informed before making contact with the LADO.